nebulaa/christmas-challenge-2024/README.md

 # 📜 Challenge Overview:
 Your task is to build a file server with as many of the following characteristics as you can manage:
 - [ ] File management: The server should support basic file storage and retrieval.
-- [ ] Authentication: Provide options for protected and auth-less files
+- [ ] Authentication: Provide options for protected and unprotected files
 - [ ] Encryption: Include functionality to encrypt and decrypt files during storage or transfer
 - [ ] Access: The file server should be accessible via a web application that runs on a Linux server.
 <br><sub><sub>(Latest stable version of Debian, Fedora, or Ubuntu.
 Please specify in your submission.)</sub></sub><br>